japankid-code/team-manager/README.md

 source db/seeds.sql
 ```

 install node dependencies and run the app!
+But don't forget to update your credentials in `db/connection.js`

 ```bash
 npm i